TylerHats/ProxiTap/README.md

 1. Download the latest APK from the [Releases](https://github.com/TylerHats/ProxiTap/releases) page.
 2. Install the APK on your Android device.
 3. *Note: ProxiTap relies heavily on physical hardware capabilities.
-Some features like Wi-Fi Aware (NAN) and RTT Radar require modern Wi-Fi chipsets (e.g., Pixel 8, 9, 10 series).*
+Some features like Wi-Fi Aware (NAN) and RTT Radar require modern Wi-Fi chipsets.*

 ## 📜 Open Source & Licensing